Dream Girl 2: Plot

 Karamveer "Karam" Singh is a young middle-class man living in Mathura and works as a Jagarata performer.
 He has a special talent for perfectly impersonating a female voice.
 His father, Jagjit Singh, is in huge debt after borrowing multiple loans and is unable to repay them.
 He is in a relationship with Pari Srivastava, a lawyer from a wealthy family.
 Pari's father, Jaipal Srivastava, says that he will have Pari marry Karam only if he is able to land a high-paying job and buy a house of his own within six months.
-In order to earn quick money, Karam disguises herself as a woman going by the alias "Pooja" and becomes a dancer at a bar owned by Sona Bhai.
+In order to earn quick money, Karam disguises himself as a woman going by the alias "Pooja" and becomes a dancer at a bar owned by Sona Bhai.
 Pari remains unaware of this.

 Karam's best friend, Smiley Singh Dhillon is in love with Sakina, the daughter of the hostile Abu Saleem.
 Abu says that he will have Sakina marry only after his son Shah Rukh Saleem is married.
 Shah Rukh has been in depression ever since he had a breakup with his lover six months ago.
 Abu says that he will give a reward of Rs.
 10 lakhs to the person who manages to get Shah Rukh out of depression.
 Smiley requests Karam to pose as "Pooja" and pretend to be a psychiatrist for treating Shah Rukh.

 Karam, as "Pooja," manages to cheer Shah Rukh up.
-Abu is overjoyed and says that he wants "Pooja" to be Shah Rukh's bride and Yusuf Ali Salim Khan, Shah Rukh's wheelchair-bound grandfather, says that he will pay "Pooja" Rs.
+Abu is overjoyed and says that he wants "Pooja" to be Shah Rukh's bride and Yusuf Ali Salim Khan, Shah Rukh's wheelchair user grandfather, says that he will pay "Pooja" Rs.
 50 lakhs for her marriage to Shah Rukh.
 Karam, seeing the opportunity to receive the money, decides to proceed with the wedding and abscond later.
 On the first night after the wedding, Yusuf sees "Pooja" urinating like a man and dies of shock.

 Abu says that as per their family tradition, when someone from the family dies, no family member can marry for the next six months, meaning Smiley cannot marry Sakina.
 Moreover, before dying, Yusuf had written a message on the wall which read - "Daughter-in-law boy".
 Everyone assumes that he wanted "Pooja" to give birth to a baby boy as a last wish, putting the pressure on "Pooja" to get pregnant, which would practically be impossible.